kwozyman/osbuild-operator/README.md

   * `spec.userName`: optional, defaults to `root`, user to embed in the image
   * `spec.sshKey`: optional, the ssh key used for accesing the image for the specified user
   * `spec.persistentVolumeName`: optional, defaults to `<ImageBuilderImage.name>-data`. the volume used for storing generated images and temporary data.
 The PVC needs to exist, the operator will not create a new one.
+  * `spec.isoTarget`: optional, defaults to `edge-installer`.
+Can be `edge-installer` or `edge-simplified-installer` for FDO
-  * `spec.installationDevice`: optional, the installation device; required for the installation iso
+  * `spec.installationDevice`: optional, the installation device; required `edge-simplified-installer`
-  * `spec.fdoManufacturingServerUrl`: optional, the FDO Manufacturing server url; required for `simplified-installer` target
+  * `spec.fdoManufacturingServerUrl`: optional, the FDO Manufacturing server url; required for `edge-simplified-installer` target
   * `spec.blueprintTemplate`: optional, a Go Template can be specified for the commit blueprint using the Spec variables.
 The default is usually good enough.
   * `spec.blueprintIsoTemplate`: optional, a Go Template can be specified for the installation blueprint using the Spec variables.
 The default is usually good enough.